How To Calculate Total Revenue - The Full Guide

 In comparison to other statements and financial documents, an income statement is fairly easy to read as all the information is presented in a very straightforward and standard way.
 The main sections of any income statement are as follows;

-• Cost Of Goods Sold - The COGS will break down the cost of producing the goods that your business sells during this accounting period.
-Anything that is essential to the production of your product or goods, this can range from staff, materials, software, office supplies etc belongs in this category.
+Cost Of Goods Sold - The COGS will break down the cost of producing the goods that your business sells during this accounting period.
+Anything that is essential to the production of your product or goods, which can range from staff, materials, software, office supplies, etc belongs in this category.

 Also read: How to Remove IC Systems From Your Credit Report